Dinh282/readme-generator/README.md

 8. https://choosealicense.com/licenses/ (Licenses)

+9. https://www.educative.io/answers/how-to-use-the-inquirer-node-package (Help with understanding inquirer package)

-9. Instructor, TAs, and classmates.
+10. Instructor, TAs, and classmates.

 ## License

 Please refer to the LICENSE section in the repository.

 ---